Joungkyun/annyung-3-user-guide/chapter2-3-auth-intergrate-openldap-1.md

 # Specify the encryption method.
 # support: md5, sha256, sha512
-# default: md5
+# default: sha512
 #
-# As of RHEL 5, if there is a host that does not support sha512,
+# If there is a host that does not support sha512, please specify the md5
-# please specify the md5 for compatibility.
-From RHEL 6, it
+# for compatibility.
-# supports sha512.
-PASSWD_MECH                  = md5
+PASSWD_MECH                  = sha512

 #
 # Pasword expire configuration